-Guacamole might be one of the world’s most loved foods – I’m just guessing, this hunch is based on how people act around a bowl of guac, not a peer-reviewed study or anything.
+Guacamole might be one of the world’s most loved foods – I’m just guessing, this hunch is based on how people act around a bowl of the stuff.

-3 ripe avocados, stone (pit) and skin removed
+- 3 ripe avocados, halved and stone (pit) and skin removed

 - In a large bowl, dissolve the salt in the hot water.
 Add the cool water.